Dragonflies & Damselflies

 There are now field guides out about dragonflies,

-identify many of them the first time they see 'em.
+them the first time we see them.

 There are also many great websites available with